-Ever feel like you’re being taken advantage of?
+Ever feel confused about where you stand, or like you’re being taken advantage of?
+Read on.

 I’m going to open with a confession: I’m a master manipulator.